C++ application programming interface

 Data types for sequence representation

-Class hierarchy for counter value objects:
+Class hierarchy for counter and value helper objects:

 Interface of Counter objects: